javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions/article.md

 In most cases when we need to declare a function, a Function Declaration is preferable, because it is visible prior to the declaration itself.
 That gives us more flexibility in code organization, and is usually more readable.

 So we should use a Function Expression only when a Function Declaration is not fit for the task.
 We've seen a couple of examples of that in this chapter, and will see more in the future.

-Arrow functions are handy for one-liners.
-They come in two flavors:

-1. Without curly braces: `(...args) => expression` -- the right side is an expression: the function evaluates it and returns the result.
-2. With curly braces: `(...args) => { body }` -- brackets allow us to write multiple statements inside the function, but we need an explicit `return` to return something.